You're $99 away from FREE SHIPPING!

 Vitamin A supports skin health when used topically.
 It plays a role in moisturizing the skin, boosting the immune system, combating breakouts, and reducing wrinkles or splotches.

 B vitamins also help reduce dryness with topical use.
-It may help with skin aging, inflammatory issues like eczema and dandruff, combating UV damage, and refining pore size.
-Although there are many B vitamins, each enacting different benefits, nettle doesn't just contain one.
-There is a B complex in nettle, helping us receive multiple benefits.
+It may help with skin aging, inflammatory issues (like itchiness, eczema, and dandruff), combating UV damage, and refining pore size.
+Although there are many B vitamins, each with their own specific benefits, nettle doesn't just contain one.
+Instead, nettle contains a B complex, allowing users to benefit from multiple B vitamins.

 Topical vitamin C further adds to the anti-inflammatory properties of nettle.
 It helps accelerate collagen production, benefiting our skin health.
 This may be important in helping to reduce hair loss.